 High Level Design

-OverviewA Supply chain company’s decision to reduce spend must be driven by the data to consolidate suppliers and negotiate procurement contracts company wide.
-By effectively utilizing their procurement data across all departments, a supply chain can compare product spend across suppliers while analyzing their percentage of contract spend.
+OverviewA Supply chain company’s decision to reduce spend must be driven by the data to consolidate suppliers and negotiate procurement contracts company-wide.
+By effectively utilizing their procurement data across all departments, a supply chain analysis can compare product spend across suppliers while analyzing their percentage of contract spend.
 Procurement can isolate expensive suppliers and negotiate contracts much more effectively by consolidating suppliers.
 Savings opportunities can be identified when looking at the minimum price paid and last price paid and comparing it to quantity.

 Dashboard Example (sample data)Click on the image to open and interact with the dashboard:

-Identify opportunities to increase savings across all departments procurement is involved with
+Identify opportunities across all departments procurement is involved with to increase savings.

 - Identify savings opportunities where products are ordered in large volumes or there are large unit price discrepancies

-- Increase contract spend in areas where a savings opportunity is present and suppliers currently are not using a contract.
+- Increase contract spend in areas where a savings opportunity is present and suppliers currently are not using a contract

 - Consolidate suppliers where departments use different suppliers for the same product